The First Rule Of Natural Horse Care

 When you think of a domesticated horse, how do you picture it?
 What does its surroundings look like?

-The average person may picture a healthy horse in a comfortable stall sticking her head out the door to say hi.
+The average person may picture a healthy equine in a comfortable stall sticking her head out the door to say hi.
 The barn she lives in is immaculate and doesn’t even smell like horses live there.

 Or…